SS Cap Arcona: Sinking

-On 4 May 1945, a British reconnaissance plane took photos of the two wrecks, Thielbek and Cap Arcona, the Bay of Neustadt being shallow.
-The capsized hulk of Cap Arcona later drifted ashore, and the beached wreck was finally broken up in 1949.
+On 4 May 1945, a British reconnaissance plane also took photos of the two wrecks, Thielbek and Cap Arcona.
+With the Bay of Neustadt being shallow, the capsized hulk of Cap Arcona later drifted ashore, and the remains of the beached wreck was finally broken up and scrapped four years later in 1949.
 For weeks after the attack, bodies of victims washed ashore, where they were collected and buried in mass graves at Neustadt in Holstein, Scharbeutz and Timmendorfer Strand.
-Parts of skeletons washed ashore over the next 30 years, with the last find in 1971.
+Parts of skeletons washed ashore occasionally over the next 30 years, with the last casualty find occurring in 1971.

-The prisoners aboard the ships were of at least 30 nationalities: American, Belarusian, Belgian, Canadian, Czechoslovakian, Danish, Dutch, Estonian, Finnish, French, German, Greek, Hungarian, Italian, Latvian, Lithuanian, Luxembourger, Norwegian, Polish, Romanian, Russian, Serbian, Spanish, Swiss, Ukrainian, and possibly others.
+The prisoners aboard the ships were of at least 30 different nationalities: American, Belarrussian, Belgian, Canadian, Czechoslovakian, Danish, Dutch, Estonian, Finnish, French, German, Greek, Hungarian, Italian, Latvian, Lithuanian, Luxembourger, Norwegian, Polish, Romanian, Russian, Serbian, Spanish, Swedish, Swiss, Ukrainian, and possibly others.